hora/mlustard/README.md

 analyzes it for 'interestingness'.
 For instance, it can tell you whether regular old \[redacted\] stuff happened, like hits, outs, or stolen bases.
-But it can also tell you whether tastier stuff happened, like blooddrain, allergic reactions, or consumer attacks.
+But it can also tell you whether there's some tastier stuff on the play, like blooddrain, allergic reactions, or consumer attacks.
 (See [the metadata collected by mlustard](#the-metadata-collected-by-mlustard) (below) for all currently-implemented event checks).